CoLab-Glasgow/TimedCoconut/Doc.md

 The generated complexity files report non-comment lines of code (NLOC), token count, and cyclomatic complexity.
 The compile-time files report each individual measurement together with the average and standard deviation, which makes it possible to compare both typical cost and run-to-run variation.

 A Docker run may produce different absolute times from those reported in the paper because compilation and verification time depend on the host machine and execution environment.
 The reproducible objective is therefore to run all case studies under one consistent environment and compare the verification cost across the benchmark suite.
-Exact numerical agreement should not be expected when the underlying hardware or execution environment differs from the one used for the paper.

 ---

 # Hardware-Dependent Results

-The paper also reports execution and timing measurements collected on physical target hardware.
-These measurements are distinct from the static WCET analysis performed during the standard verification workflow.

-Reproducing those hardware measurements requires access to the corresponding devices and is separate from the standard Docker-based verification workflow described above.
+The hardware-dependent results reported in the paper are not directly supported as reproducible claims by the standard artefact evaluation, because reproducing these measurements requires access to the corresponding physical target hardware.
+The standard artefact workflow focuses on the claims that can be evaluated using the supplied Docker environment, including behavioural verification, timing analysis, WCET annotation, architecture-aware verification, and verification overhead.

-The ARM experiments reported in the paper were performed on the BeagleBone Black (BBB), using the stated ARM platform and a PREEMPT-RT Linux kernel for low-latency execution.
-The AVR experiments were performed on an Arduino Mega 2560 board based on the ATmega2560 8-bit AVR microcontroller.
+The paper additionally reports execution-time and timing measurements collected on physical hardware.
+The ARM experiments were performed on a BeagleBone Black (BBB), while the AVR experiments were performed on an Arduino Mega 2560 based on the ATmega2560 microcontroller.
+Reproducing these measurements therefore requires access to the corresponding devices and is outside the standard Docker-based artefact evaluation.
+For completeness, the artefact includes the generated AVR binaries and a separate AArch64/QEMU-based execution comparison.
+These materials allow reviewers to inspect or reproduce parts of the execution workflow without physical hardware; however, the QEMU results should not be interpreted as reproducing the physical hardware measurements reported in the paper.

 ## AVR